mostafa-asg/hugo/content/post/more-readable-code-in-scala.md

 ## Last world
-I wanted to abstract validation in my code so I wrote Validate class for myself, and of course, the next step for me, is to read [Cats Validated](https://typelevel.org/cats/datatypes/validated.html).
+I wanted to abstract validation in my code so I wrote Validate class for myself, and of course, the next move for me, is to read [Cats Validated](https://typelevel.org/cats/datatypes/validated.html).